 - (a) We did not audit the financial statements and other financial information, in respect of 11 subsidiaries and 1 Controlled Trust, whose financial statements include total assets of ₹12,338.23 Mn as at March 31, 2021, and total revenues (including other income) of ₹635.64 Mn and net cash outflows of ₹945.90 Mn for the year ended on that date.
 These financial statement and other financial information have been audited by other auditors, which financial statements, other financial information and auditor's reports have been furnished to us by the management.
-The consolidated Ind AS financial statements also include the Group's share of net loss (including other comprehensive income) of ₹1,885.54 Mn for the year ended March 31, 2021, as considered in the consolidated Ind AS financial information have been audited by other auditors, which financial to us by the management.
-The year ended March 31, 2021, as considered in the consolidated Ind AS financial statements, in respect of 1 associate and 10 joint ventures, whose financial statements, other financial information have been audited by other auditors and whose reports have been furnished to us by the Management.
-Our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, controlled trust, joint ventures and associate, and our report in terms of sub-sections (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, controlled trust, joint ventures and associate, is based solely on the report(s) of such other auditors. - (b) The accompanying consolidated Ind AS financial statements includes the Group's share of net loss (including other comprehensive income) of ₹ 182.32 Mn for the year ended March 31, 2021, as considered in the consolidated Ind AS financial statements, in respect of 6 joint ventures, whose financial statements, other financial information have not been audited and whose unaudited financial statements, other unaudited financial information have been furnished to us by the Management.
+The consolidated Ind AS financial statements also include the Group's share of net loss (including other comprehensive income) of ₹ 1,885.54 Mn for the year ended March 31, 2021, as considered in the consolidated Ind AS financial statements, in respect of 1 associate and 10 joint ventures, whose financial statements, other financial information have been audited by other auditors and whose reports have been furnished to us by the Management.
+Our opinion on the consolidated Ind AS financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, controlled trust, joint ventures and associate, and our report in terms of sub-sections [3] of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, controlled trust, joint ventures and associate, is based solely on the report(s) of such other auditors. - (b) The accompanying consolidated Ind AS financial statements includes the Group's share of net loss (including other comprehensive income) of ₹ 182.32 Mn for the year ended March 31, 2021, as considered in the consolidated Ind AS financial statements, in respect of 6 joint ventures, whose financial statements, other financial information have not been audited and whose unaudited financial statements, other unaudited financial information have been furnished to us by the Management.
 Our opinion, in so far as it relates amounts and disclosures included in respect of these joint ventures and our report in terms of subsections (3) of Section 143 of the Act in so far as it relates to the aforesaid joint ventures, is based solely on such unaudited financial statements and other unaudited financial information.
 In our opinion and according to the information and explanations given to us by the Management, these financial statements and other financial information are not material to the Group.